Mother-daughter theft charges held for court

 The Sanoskis' attorneys contend that the women took care of Joann Totin around the clock in her last year of life, and that some of the spending was used to pay healthcare workers.
 They also said that Andrew Totin was making theft allegations against his sister and niece because Joanne Totin gave them more money than she gave him.

-"When she needed help, she turned to her daughter and granddaughter," said Lisa Manchella, Roseann Sanoski's defense attorney.
+"When she needed help, she turned to her daughter and granddaughter," said Lisa Mantella, Roseann Sanoski's defense attorney.

-"There's not one iota of evidence to show they spent money fraudulently," Manchella told the judge.
+"There's not one iota of evidence to show they spent money fraudulently," Mantella told the judge.

 Jonathan Fodi, attorney for Cheryl Sanoski, said the prosecution cannot prove that his client took any money from Totin, and asked the judge to dismiss the charges.